This site contains affiliate links. Please see Policies for more information.

 • Brown ground turkey in a skillet over medium heat.
 1 lb ground turkey

 • Drain turkey, if necessary.
 Add the ground turkey, broth or water, tomatoes (including the juice), tomato sauce, chopped peppers and onions, black pepper, garlic, and oregano to the Crock Pot.
-2 cups broth, 14.5 oz diced tomatoes , 15 oz tomato sauce, 3 cups bell peppers, 1 cup onion, 1/4 tsp black pepper, 1 clove garlic, 2 tsp oregano
+2 cups chicken broth, 14.5 oz diced tomatoes , 15 oz tomato sauce, 3 cups bell pepper, 1 cup onion, 1/4 tsp black pepper, 1 clove garlic, 2 tsp oregano

 • Cover and cook on low for 6-8 hours. *Your rice should be added 1 hour before end of cooking.
 With this method of cooking, you can also used cooked rice and add it right at the end of your cooking.
 1/2 cup brown rice